AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/internationalization.md

 - **Log messages**: All log text is in English for consistency and debugging.
 - **Manufacturer/model**: "SolarEdge", "SITE", "STRING" and similar technical identifiers are left in English.
-- **Optimizer/string/inverter display name suffixes**: The numeric part (e.g. "1.1.1") comes from the SolarEdge API and is not translated.
+- **Optimizer/string/inverter display name suffixes**: The numeric part (e.g. "1.0.1", "1.0") comes from the SolarEdge API and is not translated; it is used for device names and entity IDs at string and optimizer level when it parses.

 ## Supported languages